wutpppppppppppppppppp/realtime-stock-ingestion/README.md

 # Kafka-Spark-Elasticsearch Project

-This project demonstrates the integration of Apache Kafka, Apache Spark, and Elasticsearch for real-time data processing and analytics.
+This project demonstrates the integration of Apache Kafka, Apache Spark, and Elasticsearch for real-time data processing and analytics with mock stock data.

 ## Table of Contents